¡This page is under construction!

 Unmount the SD Card and put in the Pi4/400.
 Your setup is complete

-More to come here… this is under construction, okay?
-Cool, glad we worked that out.
+More to come here… this is still under heavy construction.

 This is the brainchild of the the Pimiga and Amiga super-fan that will help you turn your Raspberry Pi 4/400 into an application packed Amiga with all the fun of the 90s and the convenience and reliability of today’s hardware into one magnificent package.